 More often than not, hair loss is caused by genetics and age.
 In rare cases, rapid hair loss can occur.
 This rapid hair loss can often be caused by a disease.
-In this article, we will go over what illness can cause hair loss, whether or not it’s permanent, and what you can do to treat hair loss.
+In this article, we will go over illnesses that cause hair loss, whether or not it’s permanent, brittle hair causes, and what you can do to treat hair loss and unhealthy hair.

 What Illness Causes Hair Loss?

+Does autoimmune disease cause hair loss?
 There are several different things that can cause hair loss.
 If you’re experiencing rapid hair loss, it could be caused by a disease.
 You should seek a doctor or dermatologist to get to the root of your hair loss.
-Here are some of the illnesses that can lead to hair loss:
+Here are some of the autoimmune conditions that cause hair loss that can lead to hair loss:

 - Hereditary male-or-female-pattern baldness